-John PIGOTT Sr raised his family in Dublin, including his eldest son and namesake, John PIGOTT Jr. Both were employed in the Revenue service of the Government.
+John PIGOTT Senior raised his family in Dublin, including his eldest son and namesake, John PIGOTT Junior.
+Both were employed in the Revenue service of the Government.

-His precise origins are surrounded in some uncertainty, but it appears that his father was John PIGOTT of the Queen's County, probably sometime of Stradbally, and probably also at some time in his career holding the rank of Captain, and that Captaincy was of a West India Merchant ship, undoubtedly engaged in the trans-Atlantic trade.
+His precise origins are surrounded in some uncertainty, but it appears that his father was John PIGOTT of the Queen's County, probably sometime of Brockley Park, in the parish of Stradbally, and probably also at some time in his career holding the rank of Captain, that Captaincy being of a West India Merchant ship, undoubtedly engaged in the trans-Atlantic trade.

-There are two candidates who fit this description, the more likely being the John PIGOTT who was born in 1704, probably at Kilcromin, Queen's County, the younger son of Capt John PIGOTT (ca 1668-1710), of Kilcromin & Antigua, by his wife Frances PROCTOR of Rendezvous Bay, Antigua.
+There are two candidates who fit this description, the more likely being the John PIGOTT who was born in 1704, probably at Kilcromin, Queen's County, the younger son of Captain John PIGOTT (about1668-1710), of Kilcromin and Antigua, by his wife Frances PROCTOR of Rendezvous Bay, Antigua.

 See his separate blog on this blog-page, originally posted on 24 May 2008: